drdave-teaching/OPIM5512/Module3/Week1_GCPBasics_GitHubBasics/README.md

-# Welcome to Week N!
+# Welcome to Week 3.1!

 This week is all about getting you up and running with some basic scraping.
 Once you are able to grab a bunch of text files off of CraigsList, you can use an agent to postprocess that data into useful features for modeling.